Wandering the ACE Basin: A Personal Journey through the Changing South Carolina Lowcountry

 The ACE Basin: A Natural Treasure of South Carolina

 The ACE Basin is named after the Ashepoo, Combahee, and Edisto Rivers that converge in this vast estuarine system.
-Covering nearly 350,000 acres, it is one of the largest undeveloped estuaries on the East Coast.
+Covering over 1 million acres, it is one of the largest undeveloped estuaries on the East Coast.
 The ACE Basin supports a diverse variety of habitats, including salt marshes, hardwood forests, tidal creeks, and barrier islands.
 These environments provide critical homes for fish, birds, and other wildlife.

 As a child, I explored these areas without much thought of their fragility.
 The water was clear, the marshes were heavy with life, and the forests seemed to go forever.
 Today, the ACE Basin still holds much of that beauty, but signs of change are evident.
 Rising sea levels, stronger storms, and human development have altered the landscape and threatened the delicate balance of this ecosystem.